Damar Hamlin may have suffered "remarkably rare" condition, Dr. Agus says

 "Your generosity and compassion mean the world to us," the family said.
 "Please keep Damar in your prayers."

-Hamlin's heartbeat was restored on the field, according to the Buffalo Bills, and he was transferred to the UC Medical Center for further testing and treatment.
-As of early Tuesday morning, he was sedated and in critical condition.

-Agus anticipates more about his state will be known over the next day.
+Agus anticipates more about Hamlin's state will be known over the next day.

 "We are going to know a lot over the next 12 to 24 hours as they start to turn down the machine that's breathing for him, the ventilator, to see if he can breathe on his own, and our hopes and prayers are that he can," Agus said.